VIAME/VIAME/examples/building_and_installing_viame/README.rst

 VIAME contains a ``VIAME_DISABLE_GPU_SUPPORT`` flag due to numerous issues relating to GPU code building.
-Alternatively you can debug the issue (incorrect CUDA drivers for OpenCV, Caffe, etc...), or alternatively not having your CUDA headers set to be in your include path.
+Alternatively you can debug the issue (incorrect CUDA drivers for OpenCV, Torch, etc...), or alternatively not having your CUDA headers set to be in your include path.

 **Issue:**